 |Canon EOS M200||(24.1)||29.4||30.2||31.4||32.7||34.2||35.9||37.8||39.5||42.1||44.7|

-C-RAW, compressed RAW with lossy compression vs. the normally compressed RAW with non-lossy compression, provides full RAW file support along with an approximately 40% file size reduction over Canon's already efficient RAW file format size.
+C-RAW is a RAW data format created with lossy compression vs. the normal non-lossy compressed RAW format.
+C-RAW provides full RAW file support along with an approximately 40% file size reduction over Canon's already efficiently compressed RAW file format size.
 The saved space adds up quickly, significantly impacting memory card and hard disk storage capacity requirements.
 Check out the article Should I Use Canon's C-RAW Image File Format? for more information.

 The R100 has a single SD/SDHC/SDXC (UHS-I) memory card slot, aiding in the compact size, light weight, and low-cost principles.

 The bottom of the camera-located card slot shares an access door with the battery.
 While this location is less convenient than a dedicated side-of-the-camera slot access door, space and cost savings are realized by this design.

 This slot features a label facing toward the front of the camera orientation.
 Also, note that this door's latch is not spring-loaded — it must be manually locked closed.

 This camera formats memory cards quickly.

 In this case, achieving the target light weight, small size, and low-cost required foregoing in-camera image stabilization.